Jodi Mailander Farrell

-Jodi has been a reporter for The Palm Beach Post and Miami Herald, where she also worked as a features editor and dining critic.
+Jodi has been a reporter and editor for The Palm Beach Post and Miami Herald.
 Her writing has appeared in state and national publications, including National Geographic Traveler, Visit Florida, People, and Latina magazine.
-She teaches writing as an adjunct instructor in the University of Miami’s School of Communication and is a contributing editor for The Sunday Long Read, a weekly newsletter that showcases longform journalism.
-Jodi has been a volunteer youth soccer and softball coach with the YMCA of Greater Miami and the Coral Gables Youth Center, and she serves on the Board of Directors of the Sant La Haitian Neighborhood Center in Miami for eight years.
+She is a former writing instructor in the University of Miami’s School of Communication and continues to serve as a contributing editor for The Sunday Long Read, a weekly e-newsletter that showcases longform journalism.
+She has been a volunteer youth soccer and softball coach with the YMCA of Greater Miami and the Coral Gables Youth Center, and served on the Board of Directors of the Sant La Haitian Neighborhood Center in Miami for eight years.

-Jodi graduated with a bachelor’s degree is mass communications from Virginia Commonwealth University in Richmond, Virginia, where she was a first-generation college student and cross-country runner.
+Jodi graduated with a bachelor’s degree in mass communications from Virginia Commonwealth University in Richmond, Virginia, where she was a first-generation college student and NCAA cross-country runner.
 She lives in Coconut Grove with her husband, Pulitzer Prize-winning photographer Patrick Farrell.
-They have two grown daughters, Annie and Lucy.
+They have two grown daughters.